computersarecool/night_walker/ttd.md

 ## Individual Technicals
-    - Email / checkout synching
+    - Email / checkout clean js
     - All skus are the same?